robert-westenberger/knowledgebase/C-Programming/pointers.md

 The unary operator `*` is the **indirection** or **dereferencing** operator.
 When applied to a pointer, it accesses the object the pointer points to.

+> Pointers are constrained to point to a particular kind of object / data type.
+{.is-info}

 ## Example showing how a pointer is declared and how the unary operators are used
 Suppose that `x` and `y` are integers and `ip` is a pointer to `int`.
 ```